Ole Humlum on CO2 Lagging Temperature

 At 420 ppm, therefore, the ocean sink will take up 3.51 gCO2/m^3 or 758 GtCO2 (207 GtC).
 Overall the oceans are a carbon sink taking up about 693 GtCO2 (189 GtC).
 In other words, the flux of CO2 from the atmosphere to the oceans caused by the increase in atmospheric CO2 is about 10x greater than the flux of CO2 from the oceans to the atmosphere due to increasing temperature.

 There are numerous other problems with this paper that are described in two comments[3][4].
-However, while the paper is flawed on so many levels, it is interesting to me that the graph does illustrate something meaningful.
+However, while the paper is flawed on so many levels, it is interesting to me that the graph does illustrate something meaningful (though you can get the same insights from Wang et a 2013[5]).
 Rates of CO2 variability do appear to lag temperature variability by a few months.
 Equally interesting is that a paper got published that attempts to show that the long-term increase in CO2 is caused by increases in temperature using a methodology that removed the long-term trends in CO2 and temperature.
 In the words of Richardson's comment, "Humlum et al., 2013 identify natural controls on short term variation

 in atmospheric CO2 using a differential method that removes long term